grnhse/greenhouse-api-docs/source/includes/webhooks/_job_events.md

 ## Job Post deleted

-This web hook fires when a job post or prospect post is deleted.
+This webhook fires when a job post or prospect post is deleted.
 This occurs when the delete link is clicked on a post.
 Only posts that are not live may be deleted.
 This will not fire if a job itself is deleted; a job being deleted implies all of its posts have been deleted with them.

 If `job_id` **is** present in the payload, the payload represents a deleted **job post**.